1.19 Provisions, Contingent liabilities and Contingent Assets

 Level 1: This hierarchy uses quoted (unadjusted) prices in active markets for identical assets or liabilities.

-Level 2: The fair value of financial instruments that are not traded in an active market is determined using valuation techniques which maximize the use of observable market data and rely as little as possible on Company specific estimates.
+Level 2: The fair value of financial instruments that are not traded in an active market is determined using valuation techniques which maximise the use of observable market data and rely as little as possible on Company specific estimates.
 If all significant inputs required for fair value and instruments are observable, then the instruments are included in Level-2.

 Level 3: If one or more of the significant inputs is not based on observable market data, the instrument is included in Level 3.